 The Zoo Train

-During the warmer months, a zoo train runs between the Tirolerhof and the zoo’s central pavilion.
+During the warmer months, a zoo train runs between the Tirolerhof, the elephant house, and the zoo’s central pavilion.
 A ticket cost €2 for adults and €1 for children at the time of writing.

-Look out for the Kumpf bronze statues around the zoo, which kids seem to love (and which make great photo motifs).
+Kids seem to love the Kumpf bronze statues dotted around the zoo, which also make great photo motifs.

 Gottfried Kumpf is a famous Austrian artist whose works include statues of distinctive animal figures; the kind you might find in a lovely kids picture book.